Revature-Leafbound/Leafbound-API/Daily Scrum/DevOps.md

     - Feel free to message into your team Discord/Slack/communication-platform or DM Levi for anything you want to discuss for the day's Sprint OR mention it at the start of the meeting.

 4. **What do you want to accomplish by our next sprint?**
-    - _*Levi will assign Issues and create milestones to each team member according to this list._
+    - _*Levi/Jose/Jorge will assign Issues and create milestones to each team member according to this list._
-    - Milestones, i

 <br>
 <hr>